-A headset with microphone is recommended over using the built in speaker and mic, since it ensures a higher quality of audio input and output.
+A headset with a microphone is recommended over using the built-in speaker and mic, since it ensures a higher quality of audio input and output.
 If the parent wants to listen to the evaluation, they can utilize a splitter to plug in their own headset.

 You may want to discuss the use of a second device (a phone or tablet) to be set up and logged into the platform as another camera that is only viewing the child‘s screen.
 This way you can see where the child points for receptive tasks.

 The student should be seated at a desk or table with proper back and foot support.

 The room should be quiet and free from distractions, including siblings or peers, devices, toys, and food.